WTCSC/introduction-to-test-automation-zederbear/README.md

 To demonstrate that you have successfully completed this project, you must meet the following criteria:

 1. You must have written at least one test in the `test_math_it_up.py` file for each of the functions in the `math_it_up.py` file.
-2. You must take advantage of parametrization in your tests to test multiple inputs for each function (e.g., testing both positive and negative numbers).
-See the lesson plan or the [Pytest documentation](https://docs.pytest.org/en/6.2.x/parametrize.html) for more information on how to do this.
-3. You must have run the tests using the Pytest framework and ensured that they all pass.
+2. You must have run the tests using the Pytest framework and ensured that they all pass.
-4. You must not have modified the `math_it_up.py` file in any way.
+3. You must not have modified the `math_it_up.py` file in any way.

 ## Submission